Attachment

 The attachment theory is a descriptive one.
 It does not provide for interventions as therapy.
 Bowlby contributed the attachment theory for understanding the dyadic relationship and the development of the child following its attachment to a primary caregiver.
 The early dyadic relationship has a bearing on the future interpersonal interactions of the child as an adult.

 Adult and infant attachment styles have been identified.
 The relationship of affective responses to the right hemisphere of the brain helps us to change the consequences of therapy of disordered personalities.
-The development of suitable interventions for psychiatric patients and abandoned children who had attachment problems is possible with the attachment theory.
+The attachment theory enables the creation of appropriate interventions for mental patients and abandoned children with attachment issues.
 This could also help psychiatric nurses gain self-awareness of their affect regulation and interpersonal communication patterns.
 The types of interventions which are most effective for creating a change are yet to be found.

 References